tcosolutions/blitzdb5/README.md

-### Blitzdb ported to newer Python3 with some changes (see diff)
+### Blitzdb ported to newer Python3 with some minor changes (see diff)

-Orignal source/license info and acknowelegement(s) at: https://github.com/adewes/blitzdb
+Orignal source/license info and acknowelegement(s) at https://github.com/adewes/blitzdb and https://github.com/abilian/blitzdb3